FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Use cases: A Comparative Practical Guide for FM-G-CAM

 \section{Use cases: A Comparative Practical Guide for FM-G-CAM}

-In this section, we compare our method with existing methods in generative saliency maps through a subset of use cases.
-It is worth noting that the method we propose is characteristically different from virtually all of the existing methods because of the nature of considering multiple classes for the saliency map.
-To be as fair as possible, we perform Grad-CAM on all the classes that FM-G-CAM uses to generate the saliency map, as can be seen in the following sections.
-Also, we purposefully compare our technique only with Grad-CAM, since any other improved or advanced version of Grad-CAM can be used within FM-G-CAM in the generation of the saliency map.
-We did not intend to improve the underlying theory of gradient-weighted activations for saliency map generation, but to utilise that idea in a way to provide a more holistic explanation of CNN predictions.
-The following sections describe some examples of FM-G-CAM use cases in comparison to Grad-CAM.
+In this section, we compare our method with existing methods for generating saliency maps using a subset of use cases.
+Notably, the method we propose is fundamentally different from virtually all existing methods because it considers multiple classes in the saliency map.
+To be as fair as possible, we perform Grad-CAM on all the classes that FM-G-CAM uses to generate the saliency map, as shown in the following sections.
+We also compare our technique only with Grad-CAM, since any improved or advanced version of Grad-CAM can be used within FM-G-CAM to generate the saliency map.
+We did not intend to improve the underlying theory of gradient-weighted activations for saliency map generation, but to utilise that idea to provide a more holistic explanation of CNN predictions.
+The following sections describe examples of FM-G-CAM use cases in comparison to Grad-CAM.